isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Mr Wong Kang Jet has been the Chief Executive Officer of the National
+<p>Wong Kang Jet has been the Chief Executive Officer of the National Environment
-Environment Agency in Singapore since April 2023.
+Agency in Singapore since April 2023.
 The National Environment Agency is the leading public organisation responsible for ensuring a clean and sustainable environment or Singapore.
 Its key roles are to promote sustainability and resource efficiency, create a safe, and conducive living environment, maintain high public health standards, and provide timely and reliable meteorological information.&nbsp;</p>
-<p>Prior to his current appointment, Mr Wong was Principal Private Secretary
+<p>Prior to his current appointment, Wong was Principal Private Secretary
 to the Deputy Prime Minister.
-Mr Wong started his public service career at the Ministry of Finance.
+Wong started his public service career at the Ministry of Finance.
 He has also worked in the Ministry of Defence, the Ministry of Education, and the Strategy Group of the Prime Minister’s Office.&nbsp;</p>
-<p>Mr Wong graduated with a Master’s Degree in Engineering Science from the
+<p>Wong graduated with a Master’s Degree in Engineering Science from the
 University of Oxford.</p>
 </td>
 </tr>